Chris Hipkins: In Opposition (2023–present)

+In early March 2026, Hipkins described the joint US-Israeli airstrikes on Iran as a violation of international law and criticised Luxon and Foreign Minister Winston Peters for supporting the US and Israeli operations.
+He also condemned the killing of Iranian school children during an airstrike on a school.

+In late March 2026, The New Zealand Herald reported that Hipkins had been briefed by the COVID-19 Vaccine Technical Advisory Group in March 2022 about the potential health risks of a second COVID-19 vaccine dose for children under the age of 18 years including myocarditis.
+The advisory group had recommended reducing the mandated vaccine dosage for 12 to 17 year olds from two to one jabs.
+Hipkins had initially denied receiving the Cabinet paper containing the advice but later said he had forgotten.
+Hipkins also denied allegations by New Zealand First leader Winston Peters that he had misled the Royal Commission of Inquiry into COVID-19 Lessons Learned about the Cabinet briefing.

+On 23 April 2026, Hipkins confirmed that Labour would support the Government's free trade agreement with India, giving the National and ACT parties the numbers in Parliament needed to pass the agreement into law.
+National's coalition partner New Zealand First had opposed the agreement due to its concerns about immigration settings.

 Political views

 Hipkins is typically regarded as a centrist politician and pragmatic.
 A student activist at university, he has labelled himself as increasingly moderate due to deepening political polarisation.
 During his premiership he emphasised "bread and butter" issues, such as combatting the increased cost of living.
 Some observers see this as a push to retain or regain the support of the centrist swing voters who abandoned National in swathes for Labour in 2020.

 Hipkins is not a monarchist, but ahead of the coronation of Charles III he announced that he would not be pushing for New Zealand to become a republic during his premiership.
 During a press conference, Hipkins stated: "Ideally, I think in time, New Zealand will become a fully independent country ...
 I don't think that swapping out the governor-general for some other form of head of state is necessarily an urgent priority right now, though."

 In June 2024, Hipkins indicated that he was opened to amending legislation to change how MPs could claim housing allowances for their Wellington accommodation following media reports that several MPs were claiming housing allowances despite owning property in Wellington.
+In April 2026, Hipkins expressed support for means-testing superannuation applicants.